 Your muscles use iron to help produce energy, so for people who exercise regularly – especially those who enjoy endurance exercise such as running, rowing and cycle – it’s extra-important to maintain optimal iron levels.

-While most athletes focus on nutrition and your body can get iron from a healthy diet, it may not be enough.
-Only a fraction of ingested iron is absorbed by the body – even just as little as 5%.
-It’s important to remember that even if you make a conscious effort to ingest more iron from food in order to support your active lifestyle, it still may not be sufficient to meet the daily requirements.
+Most athletes focus heavily on nutrition, and your body can get iron from a healthy, varied diet.
+However, it may not be enough to meet the demands of an active athlete.
+Only a fraction of ingested iron is actually absorbed by the body – even just as little as 5%.
+It is important to remember that even if you make a conscious effort to ingest more iron from food in order to support your active lifestyle, it still may not be sufficient to meet the daily requirements.

-There are two different types of iron found in food, heme and non-heme iron.
-While heme iron – – is found in animal proteins, most health authorities recommend a safe upper intake of just 500g of red meat per week.
-Furthermore, non-heme iron – which is found in plants, nuts and legumes – is absorbed at a much lower rate.
-Also, other daily habits like drinking tea and coffee after your meals can further reduce your iron absorption; the tannins present in these beverages binds iron and reduces absorption.
+There are two different types of iron found in food, haem and non- haem iron.
+While haem iron is found in animal proteins, most health authorities recommend a safe upper intake of just 500g of red meat per week.
+Furthermore, non-haem iron – which is found in plants, nuts and legumes – is absorbed at a much lower rate.
+Also, other daily habits like drinking tea and coffee after your meals can further reduce your iron absorption, as the tannins present in these beverages binds iron and reduces absorption.

 As such, if you’re an active exerciser, ingesting iron from healthy eating alone may not be sufficient to maintain an optimum iron level.
 Sweating during intense exercise can lead to further iron losses in the body.